 Nicole is a consultant and legal educator working in the areas of access to justice, dispute resolution and legal technology.
 She is an Adjunct Professor at Osgoode Hall Law School, a Senior Research Fellow at the Canadian Forum on Civil Justice and she currently acts as the Advisor of Special Projects and Research Initiatives at the Winkler Institute for Dispute Resolution, where she is the past Co-Director.
 Nicole played an advisory role in setting up the Condominium Authority Tribunal and is a frequent writer and speaker on issues of innovation and access to justice.

-Marc is designated as a Chartered Mediator by the ADR Institute of Canada, and he is a Vice-President at the Canadian Condominium Institute (CCI) – Toronto and Area Chapter.
-He is a Mediator and Senior Clerk at Elia Associates, a condominium law firm.
-Marc has served as president of his condominium board, and he is a frequent writer and speaker on condominium issues.
+Marc is designated as a Chartered Mediator and Qualified Arbitrator by the ADR Institute of Canada.
+He is a member of the Chartered Institute of Arbitrators and a Vice-President at the Canadian Condominium Institute (CCI) – Toronto and Area Chapter.
+Marc is a Mediator, Arbitrator and Senior Clerk at Elia Associates, a condominium law firm.
+He has served as president of his condominium board, and he is a frequent writer and speaker on condominium issues.

 Anne is a lawyer and mediator who is active in the ADR and condominium communities.
 In addition to her law degree, she has an LL.M. in ADR.
 She has chaired the ADR Sections in both the Canadian and Ontario Bar Associations, and she is on the Executive of the ADR Institute of Ontario.
 Anne was on several working groups in the condominium law reform process.